itfanr/ros2-wiki/Windows-Install-Binary.md

 The installer will install itself by default into `C:\local`.
 You will then need to add the following system environment variables for ROS to find the libraries.

 `PATH=C:\local\boost_1_61_0\lib64-msvc-14.0`

+#### Adlink OpenSplice

+If you want to use OpenSplice, you will need to [download the latest version](https://github.com/ADLINK-IST/opensplice/releases/tag/OSPL_V6_7_171127OSS_RELEASE) (we require at least version 6.7.170912).
+Extract it but don't do anything else at this point.

 ### Install OpenCV